Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Key attributes: Functional, good features, practical, lightweight

-Packing an impressive amount of functionality into its slabby, sturdy yet sleek case, the Regulus Expedition is a modern digital watch designed for those who venture off-grid.
+Packing an impressive amount of functionality into its slabby, sturdy yet sleek case, the Regulus is a modern digital watch designed for those who venture off-grid.
 Adventure-specific features include an altimeter, barometer, and compass, with a high-visibility MLCD display.
 But it also has some fancy extras including a thermometer, activity session tracking and an innovative camp mode to alert you to incoming weather events.

 The thermoplastic case and steel bezel means it should reliably withstand the general scrapes and scuffs you’d subject it to while hiking, camping or trail running.
 It’s water resistant up to 100 metres too, so even if you take a dip – intentionally or not – it should keep on trucking.
 For night use, the display has a useful blue backlight.
 All in all, it’s a practical watch with reliable and accurate features.
 We’d pick this over the majority of smartwatches out there, not least because of its ability to function effectively off grid.
 And although it isn’t the outright toughest watch here, it’s still far more rugged than the vast majority of everyday watches, and one that seems well suited to active outdoor lifestyles.